 2021 can go several ways for equity investors.
 Our three scenarios for 2021 are continuation, disruption and reversal.

 The first scenario of continuation is the most likely.
 The trend that has seen cyclically adjusted price to earnings ratio (CAPE) lifted from 23 to 33 since 2011 is to go on.
 The second scenario of disruption is the potentiating effect the fallout in jobs, disposable incomes, tax revenues, among insolvencies, has on a inherently unstable monetary system dependent on the private supply of liquidity, the fuel for stock markets.
-The third scenario is of an economic recovery that leads to a reversal in equity valuations and long term interest rates.
+The third scenario is of an economic recovery that leads to a trend reversal in equity valuations and long term interest rates.

 Success in 2021 will depend on getting the balance right.
 Although equity valuations are likely to continue to move higher into 2021, the precarious underlying economic and monetary conditions leave financial markets vulnerable to liquidity shocks.
 The last scenario of a reversal is the most unlikely.
 US long term real yield expectations indicators paint a bleak economic future.
 The world's economic situation is dire so this possibility cannot be entirely discounted.

 Insight | Bruegger Invest Limited

 The Bretton Woods agreement of 1944 established a new global monetary system.
 In the new world order, the dollar replaced the gold standard as the global currency.
 By doing so, America became the world's dominant economic power as only the US could issue dollars.

 The eurodollar market, established in the City of London in the 1950s, is the progenitor of today's global liquidity system with its official and private liquidity components.
 The eurodollar market, the first private liquidity market, was as much an innovation to re-establish the City as the world's foremost financial centre as a response to the need for dollars outside of the US to finance ever faster growing international trade.
 Eurodollars are deposit liabilities denominated in US dollars and short-term obligations to pay dollars.